ritamganguli/serenity_run_directly_from_build/README.md

 * For regular posts on agile test automation best practices, join the **[Agile Test Automation Secrets](https://www.linkedin.com/groups/8961597/)** groups on [LinkedIn](https://www.linkedin.com/groups/8961597/) and [Facebook](https://www.facebook.com/groups/agiletestautomation/)
 * [**Serenity BDD Blog**](https://johnfergusonsmart.com/category/serenity-bdd/) - regular articles about Serenity BDD
 # serenity_run_directly_from_build

+To refresh the gradle build if its not running

+./gradlew --refresh-dependencies

+And run from the runner in test, in gradle.bat